TimGW/Clean-Compose-Example/README.md

 release variant from `signingConfig signingConfigs.debug` to`signingConfig signingConfigs.release`

 # Things to improve
-* Add a `RemoteMediator` to also store the list of repo's in the DB.
-Now it's only cached in the VM.
 * Provide a more structured setup for mapping between models domain/network/database.
 * Improve error messaging.
 * Improve test coverage.